MiSikora/laboratory/library/docs/gradle-plugin.md

     }
   }

-  // An alternative syntax for adding features with Groovy DSL.
-It is available only for top level features.
-  // Supervised features do not use this syntax.
-  SomeFeature {
-    key = "SomeFeatureKey"
-    packageName = "io.mehow.sample.feature"
-    description = "Feature descritpion"
-    isPublic = false

-    withDefaultOption("ValueA")
-    withOption("ValueB")

-    withSource("Firebase")
-    withSource("Aws")
-  }

   // Configures feature flags storage.
 Useful when feature flags have multiple sources. sourcedStorage {
     // Overrides globally declared namespace.
 No value by default.